 10. Because they want to explore (or they have the grass is greener syndrome)

-Grass is greener syndrome is when a person breaks up with you thinking they can do better than you.
-In most cases, this is because they didn’t have enough experience in the dating department and they feel if they don’t date enough, they will always wonder if they could do better.
+The grass is greener syndrome is when a person breaks up with you thinking they can do better than you.
+In most cases, this is because they didn’t have enough experience with relationships and they feel if they don’t date enough, they will always wonder if they could do better.

 If an ex starts a relationship immediately after the breakup because they had the grass is greener syndrome, then they are most likely not going to get into a serious relationship anytime soon and the new rebound relationship will not last long.